coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - SHARING-1.
 Bob can see Alice's name.
 [NB: [DMA gatekeeper comparison](https://docs.google.com/spreadsheets/d/1FiR4yhU5BpLtoeFFda5ORr86qwT33fYZowY_bWDlPas/edit#gid=1412633047) says that this is not the behavior for iMessage, but is this because Alice's name is not necessarily available to iMessage?
 Query whether there is a different version of this requirement that requires that Bob be able to see a user identifier of Alice's choosing?]

 - SHARING-2.
-Bob can see Alice's user identifier.
+Bob can see Alice's user identifier (e.g., phone number of handle).

 - SHARING-3.
 Whether Bob can see Alice's avatar prior to consenting is a setting configurable by Alice.